 Lobia Chaat Recipe

 - 2 Cup dry lobia beans (black-eyed beans)

 - 1/2 Cup chopped cucumber

 - 1/4 Cup pomegranate pearls/seeds

 - Salt to taste

-- Before serving add the chopped vegetables, coriander, green chilli and lemon juice to the beans.
+- Before serving add chopped coriander, lemon juice, and roasted peanuts.

-Do not over cook the beans for this recipe else the Chaat will turn out mushy.
+- Do not over cook the beans in a pressure cooker for this Chaat recipe else they will turn out mushy.

-Allow the beans to cool down a bit before adding the vegetables and coriander so that the crunch and freshness of vegetables remain intact.
+- Allow the beans to cool down completely before adding the vegetables and coriander so that the crunch and freshness of vegetables remain intact.

 - Adjust the salt to taste as while boiling beans also some amount of salt is added.